openid/eKYC-IDA/openid-connect-txn-claim.md

 # Acknowledgements {#Acknowledgements}

-We would like to thank TBC? for their valuable feedback and contributions that helped to evolve this specification.
+We would like to thank Mark Haine, Andres Uribe for their valuable feedback and contributions that helped to evolve this specification.

 # Notices